openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Unless there exists some other method of establishing trust between a Transmitter and Receiver, all Stream Management API endpoints MUST use HTTP over TLS {{RFC2818}}
 and standard HTTP authentication and authorization schemes, as per {{RFC7235}}.
-The authorization MUST scope a Receiver to specific stream IDs, such that only that Receiver is able to access or modify the details of the Event Stream.
+The authorization MUST associate a Receiver with one or more stream IDs, such that only authorized Receivers are able to access or modify the details of the associated Event Streams.

 ~~~
 +------------+                +------------+